-Forever 21 opened several stores throughout the world increasing from to 47 in just six years.
-Moreover, most of the stores of Forever 21 around the world were spacious and more than one storey.
-Despite other retailers downsizing their stores due to “retail apocalypse“, Forever 21 was opening new stores which were bigger in sizes.
+Forever 21 opened several stores throughout the world, increasing from 47 in just six years.
+Moreover, most of Forever 21 around the world were spacious and more than one story.
+Despite other retailers downsizing their stores due to the “retail apocalypse,” Forever 21 opened new stores that were bigger in size.
 It was the biggest mistake.
-Because it increases their rents and maximized their cost.
-This business strategy as opposed to the retailers saving up their space to minimize their costs.
+Because it increased their rents and maximized their cost.
+This business strategy, as opposed to the retailers saving up their space to minimize their costs.

 Lacking focus on e-commerce:

 Forever 21 mainly targetted young people.
 And with the evolution of e-commerce, young people are more inclined towards buying online rather than going to physical stores.
 Here Forever 21 committed another big mistake.
 It didn’t focus on reinforcing its e-commerce platform.
 Despite the shift of customer behavior towards online shopping, Forever 21 neglected the trend and hence faced the demise.
 It had 16% of sales coming from the online stores, but it didn’t understand that this sales figure needed to be increased as the trend was shifting.
 It also needed to focus on what their competitors were doing in their e-commerce platforms, which gained them popularity and snatched the fame from Forever 21.